2023 Solar Incentives Guide for Saraland, AL - Tax Credits & Rebates

 EcoWatch's Saraland, AL Solar Incentives FAQs

-An excellent idea would be to talk to someone from the company that installed your solar panels — or call a local Saraland solar installer — to learn about which incentives you might qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Your best bet is to talk to the company that installed your system – or get in touch with a local Saraland solar installer — to learn about which incentives you may qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-You can reduce your carbon footprint by 450 pounds of CO2 a year by installing solar panels.
-This adds up to roughly 9,000 pounds in 20 years.
-In addition, solar power is a renewable energy source, meaning that switching your home over lessens the drain on our planet's resources.
+You can reduce your carbon footprint by 450 pounds of CO2 a year by switching to solar panels.
+This adds up to around 9,000 pounds over 20 years.
+Solar is also a renewable energy source, which means that making the switch reduces the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.